-- The Nemo Dagger is slightly lighter and roomier at the same price.
+- The Nemo Dagger 2P is slightly lighter and roomier at a lower price.

-- 3 pounds 7 ounces is impressive given the build quality and feature set, but you certainly can go lighter.
+- Its weight of 3 pounds 14 ounces is impressive given the build quality and feature set, but you certainly can go lighter.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!